McDonald’s (NYSE:MCD) Earns Buy Rating from Analysts at Loop Capital

-Loop Capital assumed coverage on shares of McDonald’s (NYSE:MCD) in a research report released on Tuesday, The Fly reports.
-The brokerage issued a buy rating and a $306.00 price objective on the fast-food giant’s stock.
+Equities researchers at Loop Capital assumed coverage on shares of McDonald’s (NYSE:MCD) in a research note issued to investors on Wednesday.
+The firm set a “buy” rating and a $306.00 price target on the fast-food giant’s stock.
+Loop Capital’s price target would suggest a potential upside of 27.16% from the stock’s current price.

-Several other research firms have also recently weighed in on MCD.
-Cowen raised their price target on McDonald’s from $265.00 to $270.00 and gave the company an outperform rating in a report on Thursday, July 29th.
-Stifel Nicolaus raised their price objective on McDonald’s from $240.00 to $245.00 and gave the company a hold rating in a report on Thursday, July 29th.
-UBS Group raised their price objective on McDonald’s from $260.00 to $270.00 and gave the company a buy rating in a report on Thursday, July 29th.
-KeyCorp raised their price target on McDonald’s from $265.00 to $270.00 and gave the stock an overweight rating in a research report on Thursday, July 29th.
-Finally, Royal Bank of Canada raised their price target on McDonald’s from $263.00 to $268.00 and gave the stock an outperform rating in a research report on Thursday, July 29th.
-Seven investment analysts have rated the stock with a hold rating and twenty-six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $258.50.
+Other equities analysts have also issued research reports about the company.
+Deutsche Bank Aktiengesellschaft increased their target price on McDonald’s from $264.00 to $265.00 and gave the stock a “buy” rating in a research note on Tuesday, October 5th.
+Stifel Nicolaus raised their target price on McDonald’s from $240.00 to $245.00 and gave the stock a “hold” rating in a research report on Thursday, July 29th.
+Jefferies Financial Group raised their price target on McDonald’s from $272.00 to $280.00 and gave the stock a “buy” rating in a research note on Thursday, July 29th.
+Guggenheim started coverage on McDonald’s in a research note on Monday, July 26th.
+They issued a “buy” rating and a $270.00 target price on the stock.
+Finally, Piper Sandler lifted their price target on McDonald’s from $225.00 to $232.00 and gave the company a “neutral” rating in a research note on Thursday, July 29th.
+Seven equities research analysts have rated the stock with a hold rating and twenty-five have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $258.94.

-Large investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. boosted its stake in shares of McDonald’s by 0.6% in the second quarter.
-Vanguard Group Inc. now owns 64,566,949 shares of the fast-food giant’s stock worth $14,914,319,000 after acquiring an additional 380,830 shares during the period.
-State Street Corp boosted its stake in shares of McDonald’s by 1.2% in the second quarter.
-State Street Corp now owns 36,424,792 shares of the fast-food giant’s stock worth $8,413,763,000 after acquiring an additional 445,940 shares during the period.
-Geode Capital Management LLC boosted its stake in shares of McDonald’s by 4.3% in the second quarter.
-Geode Capital Management LLC now owns 12,351,067 shares of the fast-food giant’s stock worth $2,845,459,000 after acquiring an additional 507,599 shares during the period.
-Morgan Stanley boosted its stake in shares of McDonald’s by 4.7% in the second quarter.
-Morgan Stanley now owns 8,376,495 shares of the fast-food giant’s stock worth $1,934,888,000 after acquiring an additional 372,512 shares during the period.
-Finally, Magellan Asset Management Ltd boosted its stake in shares of McDonald’s by 21.3% in the second quarter.
-Magellan Asset Management Ltd now owns 7,506,620 shares of the fast-food giant’s stock worth $1,733,954,000 after acquiring an additional 1,319,503 shares during the period.
-66.34% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the stock.
+Moneta Group Investment Advisors LLC lifted its holdings in shares of McDonald’s by 89.5% in the 1st quarter.
+Moneta Group Investment Advisors LLC now owns 13,880 shares of the fast-food giant’s stock worth $3,111,000 after acquiring an additional 6,554 shares during the last quarter.
+Quadrature Capital Ltd bought a new position in McDonald’s in the 1st quarter worth $33,588,000.
+Mcrae Capital Management Inc. raised its holdings in McDonald’s by 9.8% in the 2nd quarter.
+Mcrae Capital Management Inc. now owns 3,097 shares of the fast-food giant’s stock worth $715,000 after purchasing an additional 276 shares in the last quarter.
+Geode Capital Management LLC raised its holdings in McDonald’s by 4.3% in the 2nd quarter.
+Geode Capital Management LLC now owns 12,351,067 shares of the fast-food giant’s stock worth $2,845,459,000 after purchasing an additional 507,599 shares in the last quarter.
+Finally, Principle Wealth Partners LLC grew its position in shares of McDonald’s by 5.7% in the 1st quarter.
+Principle Wealth Partners LLC now owns 27,574 shares of the fast-food giant’s stock worth $6,181,000 after buying an additional 1,497 shares during the period.
+66.34% of the stock is owned by institutional investors.

 McDonald’s Corp. engages in the operation and franchising of restaurants.
 It operates through the following segments: U.S.; International Operated Markets, and International Developmental Licensed Markets and Corporate.
 The U.S. segment focuses its operations in the United States.
 The International Operated Markets segment comprises operations and franchising of restaurant in Australia, Canada, France, Germany, Italy, the Netherlands, Russia, Spain, and the U.K.